SONATA- zaleplon capsule

 What is the most important information I should know about SONATA?

-After taking SONATA, you may get up out of bed while not being fully awake and do an activity that you do not know you are doing.
+SONATA may cause serious side effects including complex sleep behaviors that may cause serious injury and death..
+After taking SONATA, you may get up out of bed while not being fully awake and do an activity that you do not know you are doing (complex sleep behaviors).
 The next morning, you may not remember that you did anything during the night.
-You have a higher chance for doing these activities if you drink alcohol or take other medicines that make you sleepy with SONATA.
-Reported activities include:
+These activities may occur with SONATA whether or not you drink alcohol or take other medicines that make you sleepy.

 What is SONATA?